What Is Citric Acid?

 How Can I Use Citric Acid as a Preservative?

 Citric acid as a preservative is commonly used in food, cosmetics, and personal care products.
 Some food manufacturers choose citric acid as a preservative because it’s a clean and safe compound to ingest.
-In personal care products and cosmetics, the trisodium and tripotassium salts in citric acid make it an effective chelating and buffering agent, which improves a product’s shelf life and color clarity.
+In personal care products and cosmetics, the trisodium and tri-potassium salts in citric acid make it an effective chelating and buffering agent, which improves a product’s shelf life and color clarity.

-• Food Preservation
+- Food Preservation

 The most common use of citric acid is as a preservative in foods.
-Citric Acid is naturally occurring in fruit and has a weak sour taste.
+Citric Acid naturally occurs in fruit and has a weak, sour taste.
 Among the ways it can be used in food, citric acid can level the taste in wine by correcting the natural acid deficiencies in it.
 Manufacturers can also use citric acid to keep ice cream from separating or prevent caramel from crystallizing.
 The food industry uses citric acid as a preservative in packaged, processed, jarred, and canned food to keep it fresh over time.

-• Cosmetics
+- Cosmetics

 In cosmetics, citric acid is often used to preserve the color and fragrance compounds in toiletries and perfumes.
 There are also properties in citric acid that can help clear skin infections, making it common in face creams and makeup.

-• Personal Care Products
+- Personal Care Products

 Personal care products like soaps, shampoos, and rising agents sometimes use citric acid as a pH adjuster, clarifying agent, and water softener.
 The chelating agent in citric acid acts to remove hard water ions which improves the lathering and foaming process.
 Also, the chelated calcium and magnesium ions in citric acid decrease insoluble residues, making it difficult to rinse off the soap or product.
 Citric acid can be mixed with other ingredients to create an “alpha hydroxy acid” that helps keep skin smooth in personal care products like lipsticks, hair spray, and deodorant.